dotnet/android/README.md

 # Support

-`Android for .NET` is now part of .NET 6+ and follows the same lifecycle as the [MAUI Support Lifecycle][maui-support-lifecycle].
+`.NET Android` is now part of .NET 6+ and follows the same lifecycle as the [MAUI Support Lifecycle][maui-support-lifecycle].

 Classic `Xamarin.Android` support will end on `May 1, 2024` per the [Xamarin Support Policy][xamarin-support-policy]: